pa-m/sklearn/README.md

 - some metrics MeanSquaredError,MeanAbsoluteError,R2Score,AccuracyScore, ...
 - some preprocessing MinMaxScaler,StandardScaler,OneHotEncoder,PolynomialFeatures
+- Pipeline and MakePipeline
+- some interpolation stuff like in scipy.interpolate: interp1d,interp2d,CubicSpline
 - all estimators can use  following
     - solvers:  sgd,adagrad,rmsprop,adadelta,adam + all gonum/optimize methods
     - loss functions: square,cross-entropy